Medical Disclaimer

 Adverse Reactions to Paroxetine

 Everybody will experience paroxetine’s side effects differently.
 The most frequent adverse effects are tiredness, dry mouth, nausea, altered appetite, weakness, and difficulty falling asleep.
-The adverse effects are typically moderate and transient, but if they become worse or continue, you should call your doctor right once.
+The adverse effects are typically moderate and transient, but if they become worse or continue, you should call your doctor right away.
 Yawning, increased perspiration, and blurred vision are among other adverse effects of paroxetine.

 However, you should call your doctor right away if you have any of the following symptoms while taking paroxetine.